mistycheney/MouseBrainAtlas/doc/DemoLauren3DRender.md

 In case of "X Error of failed request: ...", follow the fix [here](https://askubuntu.com/a/882047)

-The file `demo/lauren_experiments.csv` specifies the set of brains to display and the color of each.
-One can select which brains to show by changing the csv file.
+- The file `demo/lauren_experiments.csv` specifies which experiments to display markers for and the color of each.
+- The file `render_config_atlas.csv` specifies the color/opacity of each atlas structure.

-In the 3D viewer, use mouse wheel to zoom and SHIFT+drag to move.
+- In the 3D viewer, use mouse wheel to zoom and SHIFT+drag to move.
 Press Q to quit.

 Run `deactivate` to exit the virtualenv.